wuespace/telestion/docs/docs/service.md

 Services are small, self-contained, and (ideally) stateless applications that can be deployed and scaled independently.
 They're designed to be used in conjunction with other services and are often packaged together to form a larger application.

-**In less abstract terms,** a service is a single application that is part of the Telestion application.
+**In less abstract terms,** a service is a single application that is part of the bigger Telestion application.
 It is a single application that is responsible for a single task.
 For example, the project template contains the following services by default:

 * Frontend: A web application that is responsible for displaying the user interface
 * Database Service: A service that is responsible for storing data